faithokamoto/centromere-haplotype-sampling-pipeline/README.md

 ## TODO

-- Put `--ban-sample` in the vg version
 - Make basic and probably very bad guessing script
     - Decide which samples/haplotypes are hopeless
     - Rank based on identity scores
     - Rank (tiebreak?) based on node usage stats
+- Can the haplotype sampler itself guess when to stop?
 - Have pipeline run diploid samples instead of haploid

 [Centrolign]: https://github.com/jeizenga/centrolign